spwhitton/consfigurator/doc/properties.rst

 ``:apply`` and ``:unapply`` subroutines
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Apply or unapply the property.
-Should return ``:nochange`` if the property
+Should return ``:no-change`` if the property
 was already applied; any other return value is interpreted as meaning that the
 property was not (fully) applied before we ran, but now it is.
 (If the
 ``:check`` function indicated that neither ``:apply`` nor ``:unapply`` should
-be run, then this is equivalent to those subroutines returning ``:nochange``.)
+be run, then this is equivalent to those subroutines returning ``:no-change``.)

 The point of having both these return value semantics and the ``:check``
 subroutine is that a property might only be able to check whether it made a